Summary of “Public Speaking TED TALKS – The Official Guide”: There is nothing more natural than being afraid to speak in public.

 It is estimated that you have 10 seconds to capture the attention of your audience as soon as you take the stage.
 So what will you put in place to demonstrate your authority, charisma and altruism to your audience?
 You can use one of the 4 previous methods, or even several if you feel it makes sense.
 However, avoid using all 4.

 As for the conclusion of your oral presentation, be careful not to fall into the most well-known traps and finish off your lecture brilliantly.

-You also have the speaker who suddenly decides to skip a section because they have just realised that they will not have time to finish.
+You also have the speaker who suddenly decides to skip a section because they have just realized that they will not have time to finish.
 If, unfortunately, this happens to you, don’t mention it, show the audience that you have the situation under control.
 Otherwise, it will show a lack of preparation and professionalism.

 And finally, the person who ends with something other than themselves as their parting message.
-No guest, video or animation should conclude your speech, it’s down to you!
+No guest, video, or animation should conclude your speech, it’s down to you!

 PART 4: 5 parameters to be adjusted once on stage for public speaking

 That’s it, we’re here, or rather you’re here, you’re about to take to the stage.
 Appreciate that this is your moment of glory, the audience is there to listen to you speak, so show yourself worthy of their attention.

 The first thing to take care of is your outfit.
 There is no universal dress code, but to stay connected to your audience, find an outfit that can be worn by your audience.
 A good example of this synchronization is speaker Steve Jobs.
 He would arrive in trainers, jeans and a t-shirt to present his company’s latest products.
 He talked like a consumer, dressed like one, and of course, used an iPhone or Mac.